 Using Alaska Airlines miles on partner airlines

 You can also redeem Alaska Airlines miles for flights on airline partners.
-Alaska Airlines is not a member of the three major airline alliances, so they have great partner options across all alliances, including:
+Alaska Airlines is not yet a member of the oneworld alliance, but they have great partner options across all alliances, including: